 Let’s say, for example, you want to find how much material has been added or removed to a stockpile since your last drone survey.

 Simply select the Polygon tool and draw a line around the base of the stockpile.
 In an instant, Propeller will take the thousands of recorded height samples (aka you digital elevation model) within the boundary of this polygon.

-Next, Propeller compares these height readings (from your current survey dataset) to those from your previous survey (at exactly the same horizontal locations).
-Volume changes are expressed as either positive change, where material has been added (labeled Fill) or negative change, where material has been removed (labeled Cut).
+Next, Propeller compares these height readings to those from your previous survey.
+Volume changes are expressed as Fills, where material has been added, or Cuts, where material has been removed.

 The measurement process for pit and stockyard volumes is similar to that of quarries and mines.
-However, having the correct grade blends going through your mill or crusher is essential to your measurement success.
+However, having the correct grade blends is essential to your measurement success.

-Too often, insufficient input grades are only discovered after the fact, when the final material doesn’t add up to what entered the processing plant.
-Instead of backtracking, Propeller can be used to monitor your stockpiles before something goes wrong.
+Insufficient input grades are often discovered after the fact, when the final material doesn’t add up to pre-processing records.
+Instead of backtracking, use Propeller to monitor stockpiles before something goes wrong.